philip/MySQLConverterTool/README.md

 # Additional Documentation
 See the [wiki](https://github.com/philip/MySQLConverterTool/wiki) for additional information, including screenshots.

+# Limitations
+With `short-open-tag` disabled, short tags (<? and <?=) are essentially ignored due to how the `tokenizer` extension works.
+So, if you use the likes of <? (instead of <?php) then enable `short-open-tag` before executing the conversion otherwise that PHP code will be ignored (not converted).
+For details, see issue [#16](https://github.com/philip/MySQLConverterTool/issues/16).

 # Other
 If you want to run any tests, check the hints given in `UnitTests/README`.
 Also, report bugs and feature requests here.